About

 Andrew S. Dolkart.
 Historian, Columbia University.
 (Email)

 Karen Horry.
-Chair, Parks and Recreation Committee, Manhattan Community Board 10.
+Former Chair, Parks and Recreation Committee, Manhattan Community Board 10.
 (Email)

 Salmaan Khan.
 Vice President for Planning and Research, Central Park Conservancy.
 (Email; LinkedIn)

 Jessica Striebel MacLean.
-Historian, Central Park Conservancy.
+Director of Public History, Central Park Conservancy.
 (Email)

 Alexander Manevitz.
 Historian, Baruch College, CUNY.
 (Email; Bio)